 To create a breeding record for a specific animal, you'll first select that animal from your Livestock list.
 Navigate to Livestock, choose Animals, and find the animal you'd like to work with.
 Next, select the Breeding menu, and click the button to Record Breeding.
 You'll see a new window pop up asking for information about the Breeding.

 Note that you can also start this process from the Quick Add Menu on your Farmbrite Dashboard, or from the Record Activity Button on the individual animal to save time.
-Accessing the Breeding section from the image above will display past breeding information, as well as charts and graphs of past breeding records.
+Accessing the Breeding section in the image above will display past breeding information, as well as charts and graphs of past breeding records.

-You'll next supply information about the livestock breeding
+You'll next supply information about the livestock breeding.

-• Breeding Status - Select the current status of this breeding record; if you're just starting, this is likely Exposed, but can later be updated to Pregnant, Failed, or Complete by recording a Pregnancy Check.
+- Breeding Status - Select the current status of this breeding record; if you're just starting, this is likely Exposed, but can later be updated to Pregnant, Failed, or Complete by recording a Pregnancy Check.

-• Method - Choose how this breeding was accomplished.
+- Method - Choose how this breeding was accomplished.
 Pick from Natural Service, Artificial Insemination, or an Embryo Transfer.

-• Data Exposed - When did the breeding occur?
+- Data Exposed - When did the breeding occur?

-• Bred With - Select a male animal to associate with the breeding.
+- Bred With - Select a male animal to associate with the breeding.
 Note that Animal status must be "Active", "Dry", "For Sale", "Lactating", "Lost", "Off Farm", "Quarantined", "Reference", "Sick", or "Weaning" to be available for breeding.

-• Estimated Due Date - If you are creating a breeding record with the pregnant status, you can set a due date here.
+- Estimated Due Date - If you are creating a breeding record with the pregnant status, you can set a due date here.
 Leave this blank if they are Exposed but not yet confirmed pregnant; you can add pregnancy checks and set this later once they are pregnant.

-• Estimated Cost - Add your cost for stud fees, artificial insemination, or embryo transfer.
+- Estimated Cost - Add your cost for stud fees, artificial insemination, or embryo transfer.

-• Notes and Details - Write any notes or comments that you want to record for this breeding.
+- Notes and Details - Write any notes or comments that you want to record for this breeding.

 After supplying your details, click Create to save the record.
 You will see the animal's details updated with the new breeding status, and the date exposed.
 The sire from the breeding record is also displayed for easy reference.